 Results: To date, we have used computational analysis to identify chemical space preferred by biologically active RNA ligands and developed synthetic routes to diversify four RNA binding scaffolds to yield derivatives within this privileged RNA space.
-Our current synthetic library includes more than 60 novel molecules that are combined with a commercial RNA-targeted library to give more than 120 RNA-specific ligands.
-Our proof-of-concept efforts against smaller RNAs have yielded specific ligands with greater than 100x-increased potency over the parent lead molecule and have demonstrated our ability to visualize RNA binding via microarray.
+Specifically, we have conducted extensive literature analysis to identify biologically active RNA-targeted ligands and have identified, physicochemical, structural and spatial elements that privilege molecules for RNA targeting in a biological system.
+Our current synthetic library includes more than 100 novel molecules that are combined with a commercial RNA-targeted library to give more than 200 RNA-specific ligands.
+Our proof-of-concept efforts against smaller model RNAs have yielded specific ligands with greater than 100x-increased potency over the parent lead molecule and have demonstrated our ability to visualize RNA binding via microarray.
+We have further identified novel ligands for a portion of lncRNA MALAT1, which also plays a role in PCa progression and is structurally characterized.
 Investigations of the structure and binding of SChLAP1 are underway.